-Father: 21-year-old Black man killed by deputies in Clark County, Washington, was a former football player with a baby daughter
+Father: 21-year-old Black man killed by Washington deputies

 Peterson played football at Union High School in Vancouver, Washington, loved sports of any kind and was a big personality who was known and liked by everyone at school, Thompson said.

-Other agencies, including Washington State Patrol and the Camas Police Department, responded to help investigate.
+Other agencies, including Washington State Patrol and the Camas Police Department, responded to help investigate the shooting.
 The Camas Police Department has been designated as the lead investigative agency.

 Hazel Dell is about 12 miles north of Portland.
-The local NAACP chapter plans to hold a vigil Friday evening in Vancouver.